-Applications that meet all requirements for the scholarship will be scored and reviewed by the Executive Director and the Scholarship Committee at First Institute to determine the scholarship recipient.
+Applications that meet all requirements for the scholarship will be scored and reviewed by the Scholarship Committee to determine the scholarship recipient.
 Applications will be scored based on the First Institute Performance Scholarship rubric included in the application packet provided at the exit interview.
 Only applications that score 48 points (out of a possible 60 points) or higher on the rubric will be considered.